keboola/developers-docs/extend/docker/tutorial/index.md

 A Docker Image contains everything that is required to run an application.
 An image usually has an *entrypoint* which is a single command that is executed when the image is run.

 When you run an image (start an application in it), *Docker Container* is created.
-The container is isolated from the image itself and cannot make permanent changes to it; this is very important (and maybe somewhat surprising).
+The container is a sandbox isolated from the image itself and cannot make permanent changes to it; this is very important (and maybe somewhat surprising).
 When you run the Image again (and create a new Container), it won't be affected in any way by the previous Container.
 Docker Image is therefore stateless and acts like a template.
 The state is stored only in the container.